 UX professionals are expected to think, 'oh well, that's just the way the world is.'?
 This is the price of helping our stakeholders understand us?
 Respect us and our work?

 Phooey.
 When visitors speak their language in your country, you accommodate if you can and if you feel like it.
 It’s your territory and your language.

 In business, the rhetorical question is — whose territory is it?

-Phooey.
 Words have meanings.
-If we UX professionals use the vernacular of marketing and sales, we are being expected to also adopt the concepts behind those words.
+If UX professionals use the vernacular of marketing and sales, we are being expected to also adopt the extractive concepts behind those words.

-UX is about value for users.
-Value is not immediately defined in the financially transactional sense.
+UX is about value for people.
+Value is not assumed to be defined in the financially transactional sense.
 Sometimes value is even irrational.

 Yes, the word "solution" is also a Sales word.
 Note how the following quote describes "solution selling" that leverages a research "mindset" plus a number of methods recognizable to a UX researcher, including scientific method's "hypothesis".

 "Solution selling is a consultative approach to sales in which a sales rep seeks to understand the customer’s problem and then focuses on how their product can help solve that issue.
 It requires deep discovery and aligning your sales process to the prospect’s buying cycle." https://builtin.com/sales/solution-selling

 A "solution" is a package of what a customer is buying in the context of an "offer" that includes other things like pricing, how the "solution is sold" perhaps a service agreement for maintenance, add-ons -- all the customer success stuff that keeps a customer on the customer roster.
 In the UX ecosystem, the word "solution" implies a static state -- the thing on the shelf.
 UX people never think of anything as static.